12 Mar 2025 | Australian Golf Foundation | Women and girls |

 Issy began messing around at the driving range in Deception Bay during the Covid-19 pandemic, and when clubs re-opened around the country, began attending clinics at Queensland’s Woodford Golf Club.

-"In 2023, we invited Issy to join the AGF Scholarship program," said Dagen.
+"In 2023, we invited Issy to join the AGF Scholarship program," said Dagan.
 "She started out quite reserved.
 However, six months into the scholarship, she was practicing one to two times per week and playing on weekends with the other girls in the group.

 "I found it incredibly rewarding to coach her through her growing love of the game and to see the friendships she built with the other girls."